inactivist/python-redis-nest/README.md

 Status:
 ------
 * Tested with Python 2.7 and redis 2.4.9.
 * redis-nest is currently in an early alpha release.
-There's more work to be done, but the basic model is not expected to change.
+There's more work to be done, but I anticipate no changes to the basic model.

 Description
 -----------